 Two, when I was in the White House, the New York Times took a poll in the 2004 election of 153 working journalists, and they asked them who would be a better president.

-Said she was a longtime plant parenthood donor as she covered abortion-related issues at the Supreme Court.
+It just got revealed that former New York Times Supreme Court reporter Linda Greenhouse said she was a longtime Planned Parenthood donor as she covered abortion-related issues at the Supreme Court.

-And of course, we all remember how many reporters went into the Obama White House.
+And of course, we all remember how many reporters went into the Obama White House?

-Well, Atlantic magazine said 24 journalists, not columnists, not editorial writers, took jobs with the Obama administration.
+Well, Atlantic Magazine said 24 journalists, not columnists, not editorial writers, took jobs with the Obama administration.

 It was so comfortable and easy to walk from journalism into the Obama administration.